dpethes/rerogue/README.md

 * Image exporter - exports some images to pnm/pgm/tga files (according to their internal format).
 * HOB parser - parses mesh data files.
 * HMT parser - parses material data files and exports stored textures.
+* HOB display - utilizes HOB & HMT parsers to view 3d objects used in game.
+Uses OpenGL and SDL for display & input handling.

 Compilation
 -----------

 Use recent Lazarus (1.2.x) with Freepascal (2.6.x) to compile.
+HOB display needs SDL 1.2 and OpenGL 1.x support to work.

 TODO
 -----------